zongtihuoguoguan/Policy-Transparency-China-2024/ReadMe.txt

 - The results of the test for geoblocking (Dataset for Fig_6_7_8.xlsx).
 This is generated through CheckGeoblocking.py.
 It displays the result per server by displaying its HTTP status code.

-Not included are one dataset and one code file:
+Not included in this repository are one dataset and one code file:
 -- Dataset: data.xlsx
 -- Code: the Scraper.py used to collect the data.xlsx